EMERGING MARKETS-Latam stocks sink as U.S., euro zone debt worry

 "The Republicans are going to make (U.S. President Barack) Obama bleed until 2012" and the next presidential elections, Perfeito added.
 "There's still a year left for things to stay noisy like this."

-Brazil's benchmark Bovespa stock index .BVSP retreated 0.79 percent, adding to two previous sessions of losses.
+Brazil's benchmark Bovespa stock index .BVSP retreated 1.3 percent, adding to two previous sessions of losses and sinking below the 100-day simple moving average, a level that's helped limit losses in recent sessions.

-Chile's IPSA .IPSA stock index declined 1.91 percent after three previous sessions of losses.
+Chile's IPSA .IPSA stock index declined 1.44 percent after three previous sessions of losses.
+The IPSA fell below its 100-day simple moving average, which had helped limit losses in the previous session.

-* Huntsman Corp - global price increases for all its titanium dioxide pigments are effective April 1, 2017 Source text for Eikon: Further company coverage:
+* Q4 earnings per share $0.11 Source text for Eikon: Further company coverage:

+Feb 9 U.S. stock index futures rose on Thursday as investors assessed a raft of quarterly earnings reports.